 Hikes, Puffin trips, Sightseeing Boat Trips, Sunset Cruises, Expert Lectures.
 Join us in the Cobscook Bay area of Down East Maine for a special birding experience during spring migration and the breeding season.
 You'll have a wealth of opportunities to see many bird species in their special habitats.
 The Annual Down East Spring Birding Festival provides a unique experience in "the real Maine" where birders can observe a great variety of birds in diverse natural environments.
 The festival offers birders various self-guided explorations as well as professionally guided hikes, boat tours, and presentations led by area experts.

 Acadia Birding Festival: Acadia National Park and beyond: 2021 registrations open April 6th.
 The Acadia Birding Festival is Maine's 1st bird watching

 festival, established in 1998.
 Nationally famous speakers are featured every year, to be announced.
 Participate for a special and educational birding experience during spring migration and the breeding season, with a wealth of opportunities to see many bird species in their unique habitats.

 The festival offers birders various self-guided explorations as well as guided hikes, boat tours, and presentations led by area experts.
 Enjoy a diversity of habitats: northern hardwood forests, bogs, fresh and salt-water marshes, grassy and shrubby fields, streams and lakes, steep rugged headlands.

-Rangeley Birding Festival: June 7 - 9, 2019 New!
-It's the inaugural year for this brand new festival, coordinated by the Rangeley Lakes Heritage Trust and Maine Audubon.
-It stands out as a more focused opportunity to find the boreal birds of Maine's northern forest, such as Black-backed Woodpecker, Spruce Grouse, and Boreal Chickadee, as well as breeding warblers including Cape May, Bay-breasted, and Mourning.
+Rangeley Birding Festival: Registration opens soon.
+This new festival, coordinated by the Rangeley Lakes Heritage Trust and Maine Audubon, stands out as a more focused opportunity to find the boreal birds of Maine's northern forest, such as black-backed woodpecker, spruce grouse, and boreal chickadee, as well as breeding warblers including Cape May, bay-breasted, and mourning.
 By this weekend, migration has ended and all resident birds should be on territories, giving themselves away in song.
 The festival includes an opportunity to chase the difficult Bicknell's thrush, which resides atop the mountains surrounding Rangeley Lake.
 Expect the cry of the loon to drift across the water on any of the lakes in this region, and special loon cruises get just a lens length away.